Discrete Sampling: A graph theoretic approach to Orthogonal Interpolation: Abstract

 \section{Abstract}

-We study the problem of finding unitary submatrices of the discrete Fourier transform matrix.
-This problem is related to a diverse set of questions on idempotents on $\Z_N$, tiling $\Z_N$, difference graphs and maximal cliques.
-Each of these is related to the problem of interpolating a discrete bandlimited signal using an orthogonal basis.
+We study the problem of finding unitary submatrices of the $N \times N$ discrete Fourier transform matrix, in the context of interpolating a discrete bandlimited signal using an orthogonal basis.
+This problem is related to a diverse set of questions on idempotents on $\Z_N$ and tiling $\Z_N$.
+In this work, we establish a graph-theoretic approach and connections to the problem of finding maximum cliques.
+We identify the key properties of these graphs that make the interpolation problem tractable when $N$ is a prime power, and we identify the challenges in generalizing to arbitrary $N$.
+Finally, we investigate some connections between graph properties and the spectral-tile direction of the Fuglede conjecture.